 - Yellow – commonly used in creative industry work-spaces as it can increase creativity; an optimistic colour.
 Warning: yellow can be too stimulating in excess.
-Studies show that people are more likely to lose their temper in yellow rooms.

 - Red – commonly used in workplaces where physical activity is required; a passionate colour that can increase brain wave activity, boost heart rate and blood flow and incite activity.
 Warning: as with yellow, avoid excess.
 Too much red can incite feelings of anger and hostility.